Julien-R44/adonis-sail/README.md

 - MailHog

 ## Usage
-Make sure to install and follow Adonis packages instructions before running Sail's commands.
+Make sure to install needed Adonis Package, and follow instructions before running Sail's commands.
 `@adonisjs/redis`, `@adonisjs/lucid`, `@adonisjs/drive-*`, `@adonisjs/mail`.

 Now you can set your environment variables.
 Many of these will also be used in the generated docker-compose (look inside once created to know which ones).
 Especially the *_PORT or *_PASSWORD.